developmentseed/titiler/docs/src/api/titiler/mosaic/factory.md

 Because we wrap the endpoints in a class we cannot define the routes as methods (because of the self argument).
-The HACK is to define routes inside the class method and register them after the class initialisation.
+The HACK is to define routes inside the class method and register them after the class initialization.

 #### tile